Secure CheckoutPersonal information is secured with SSL technology.

 Professionals in the pharmaceutical industry, scholars in medicinal chemistry and biochemistry and medical doctors, integrated in health institutions.
 Advanced students in biomedical fields and clinicians will also find this book useful

-3. Combination anti-tuberculosis therapy: Opportunities and challenges to combat drug resistant tuberculosis
+6 Combination antituberculosis therapy: Opportunities and challenges to combat drug-resistant tuberculosis

-Sudarkodi Sukumar, Md Zafaryab, Md.
-Khurshi Alam Khan, Krishnan Hajela, Mohammad Nasiruddin
+Sudarkodi Sukumar, Md.
+Zafaryab, Md.
+Khurshid Alam Khan, Krishnan Hajela, and Mohammad Nasiruddin,

-4. Synergistic effect of drugs against multiple drug resistant swine pathogen - Sterptococcus Suis
+7 Synergistic effect of drugs against multiple drug-resistant swine pathogen Streptococcus suis

-Abdul Hafiz, Mahmood Alam, Othman A. Alghamdi and Arif Mohammed
+Abdul Hafiz, Mahmood A. Alam, Othman A. Alghamdi, and Arif Mohammed

-6. Combination therapy as an effective tool for treatment of drug resistant viral pathogens
+9 Combination therapy as an effective tool for treatment of drug-resistant viral infections

 Arif Mohammed and Othman A. Alghamdi

-Shailesh K. Singh, Arif Mohammed, Othman A. Alghamdi and Syed Masood Husain
+Shailesh Kumar Singh, Arif Mohammed, Othman A. Alghamdi, and Syed Masood Husain

 - No. of pages: